hexandcube/hexandcube.eu.org/content/files/dark-scrollbars-for-youtube.md

     date: 2020-06-21
 ---

-This simple add-on changes the theme of the scrollbar on YouTube from light to dark.
+This simple add-on changes the theme of the scrollbar on YouTube from Dark to Dark.
-It uses a dynamic scrollbar feature in Firefox that automatically makes the scrollbar dark, when website's body background property is set to a dark color.
+It uses a dynamic scrollbar feature in Firefox that automatically makes the scrollbar Dark, when website's body background property is set to a Dark color.

-This addon has been deprecated, and is no longer needed, since YouTube added official support for Firefox's automatic dark scrollbars.
+This addon has been deprecated, and is no longer needed, since YouTube added official support for Firefox's automatic Dark scrollbars.

 Works on Firefox 72 or newer.